6 Lessons About Trump From Season 1 Of 'The Apprentice'

 Comey has testified that the president asked for his "loyalty" and for him to end the FBI's investigation into former national security adviser Michael Flynn.
 Trump denies ever asking for a loyalty pledge, but it has been clear that Trump does expect loyalty from his team — even if he does not always reciprocate.

-5. Trump can stoke a fight, even between others
+5. Trump can stoke a fight, even among others

 From the start, Trump was one of the executive producers of The Apprentice (even into his presidency).
 And, like any good reality television producer, he appeared to have a gift for identifying and, in some cases, amplifying squabbles between contestants.

-Note: A previous version of this story misspelled Jessie Conners' last name as Connor.
-In addition, the rewards for the winning team included a boat trip on the Hudson River, not the Hudson Bay.